 Marty continued to perform with the New Seekers throughout the 1980s and 1990s.
-In April 2002, however, after 33 years with the group, he decided to call it a day (though he hasn't ruled out a return at some point in the future).
+In April 2002, however, after 33 years with the group, he decided to call it a day.
 His last stage appearance with the group was on 2nd March at the Warners Bembridge Coast Hotel, Isle of Wight.

 In 2011 Marty came out of retirement to promote a CD of his songs, titled Echoes.
 The CD featured demo recordings from the 1970s and 1980s, three of which had been recorded by the New Seekers: A Woman Grows (from the album Peter, Paul & Marty); It Won't Be The Same (the B-side a 1985 single Let The Bells Ring Out Forever); and Just Another Lesson (released for the first time in 2009 on the album It's Been Too Long: Greatest Hits & More).
 Marty was interviewed on a long list of radio shows, including Johnnie Walker's Sounds Of The Seventies (BBC Radio 2), when he took the opportunity to pay tribute to former New Seeker Kathy Ann Rae, who had died in January.
 A second album of demo recordings, Echoes 2: Beginner At Love, followed in May 2012; a third, Saints & Sinners, was released in December the following year.